asmartin/ansible-playbooks/README.md

 This role now supports ZFS, a powerful filesystem for easily managing your data.
 When using ZFS, this role also includes support for [sanoid](https://github.com/jimsalterjrs/sanoid), which you can use to automatically take periodic snapshots of the filesystem and even sync them to another server (see the `sanoid_datasets` and `sanoid_templates` variables).

-#### Easy Server Deployment with LXC
+#### Easy Server Deployment with LXD

-You can easily spin up a number of servers using [LXC](https://linuxcontainers.org/lxc/introduction/) rather than setting up physical servers or virtual machines.
+You can easily spin up a number of servers using [LXD](https://linuxcontainers.org/lxd/introduction/) rather than setting up physical servers or virtual machines.
 This streamlines setup and does not have any special hardware requirements (e.g. does not require Vt-x).
-To utilize containers for creating your servers, run the `lxc.yml` playbook first.
-Note that it is recommended that you bundle the NFS Storage and LXC host on the same server by using the `storagelxc.yml` playbook instead of `storage.yml` and `lxc.yml`.
-See `roles/lxc/defaults/main.yml` for additional information.
+To utilize containers for creating your servers, run the `lxd.yml` playbook first.
+Note that it is recommended that you bundle the NFS Storage and LXD host on the same server by using the `storagelxd.yml` playbook instead of `storage.yml` and `lxd.yml` so you can utilize the ZFS filesystem for setting up the containers efficiently.

+The older [LXC](https://linuxcontainers.org/lxc/introduction/) container technology is also available in the `lxc` role.

 ### Prerequisites